 Debris, including dust, leaves, twigs, and even garbage, can restrict airflow and reduce efficiency.
 If you can access the inside of the unit, clean the fins with a soft-bristle brush or spray them with a hose.
 If not, or more cleaning is needed than you can do, schedule professional maintenance.
 It also helps to shade the outdoor condenser, which reduces strain.

 Indoor supply vents should not be blocked by furniture, blinds, or toys.
 This can reduce comfort and energy efficiency.
 Clear these away if present and vacuum away any dust, pet hair, or debris.
 Air vents should be vacuumed regularly.
 If HVAC performance still hasn’t improved, perhaps it’s time to schedule a professional duct cleaning.

-If there is exposed ductwork in your attic or crawlspace, it may be losing or gaining heat.
+If there’s exposed ductwork in your attic or crawlspace, it may be losing or gaining heat.
 High-quality insulating materials can prevent this from happening.
 An HVAC professional can help select a material and properly install it.
 Insulation must be uniform to be effective.

 The easiest way to boost air conditioner efficiency, checking your filters regularly enables you to replace one that’s dirty or worn.
-According to Energy Star, AC filters should be replaced every three months.
-But any time it looks dirty or clogged, change the filter.
+According to Energy Star, AC filters should be replaced every three months.2 But anytime it looks dirty or clogged, change the filter.

 Direct sunlight through windows adds heat to your home.
 This makes an air conditioner work harder in the summer.
 Covering your windows reduces the amount of incoming heat.
 Therefore, your AC works less hard and uses less energy.
 Your home will be cooler as well.